 LVT and DRM tests were abnormally positive on the X chromosome (Figure 3, orange circles) because of the low frequency of heterozygous genotype (i.e., Aa) in men causing the two erroneously attribute changes of phenotypic variance due to sex, as due to allele.

-For BMI (Figure 3a, Table s2a), GWAS returned more significant variants with over-confidence (λGC=1.998).
+For BMI (Supplement Figure 3a, Table 2a), GWAS returned more significant variants with over-confidence (λGC=1.998).
 The four variance-based tests could separate genetic effects on the phenotypic mean and variance with relative ease.
-For T2D, except for the X chromosome, all five tests largely agreed on the most significant loci, however, VLA showed the least genomic inflation (λGC=1.02).
-Of note, rs6712203 (2:164700808 C/T), rs860262 (7:28194397 C/A), and rs76895963 (12:4384844 T/G) (GRCh37) were not selected by VLA but were by the other tests (Figure 3b, red circles).
+For T2D (Supplement Figure 3b, Table 2b), except for the X chromosome, all five tests largely agreed on the most significant loci, however, VLA showed the least genomic inflation (λGC=1.02).
+We pick the region surrounding rs6712203 (2:164700808 C/T, Hg19/GRCh38) for display in Figure 3, where only VLA focus on a different loci while the other 4 tests highlighted the same loci.

 GxE Enrichment Analysis